Mcdaid101/Rock-Paper-Scissors-Lizard-Spock/README.md

 # Deployment

 ## Creating this project
 This project was created by navigating to the Code Institute's student template and clicking the 'use this template' button.
-I then inputted the repository name "tommy-keys-car-sales" and included all branches.
+I then inputted the repository name "
+Rock-Paper-Scissors-Lizard-Spock" and included all branches.
 With the repository now created, I used the browser version of Vs Code to create the project.
 <br>

 I used the following commans throughout this project:
 * Git add . - This added my file to the staging area to be committed
 * Git commit -m - This command committed any changes to the local repository along with a message
 * Git push - pushed my changes to the github repository
+* git reset --hard HEAD^ - This removed my last commit

 ## Github pages
-1. Navigate to the tommy-keys-car-sales repository
+1. Navigate to the Rock-Paper-Scissors-Lizard-Spock repository
 2. Click on settings
 3. Click on pages
 4. Select 'master branch' as source